 Labyrinths are sometimes thought of as a walking meditation—an active way to calm the mind and open the soul.
 While they have been found helpful to cultivate mindfulness, healing, and insight, the experience can be as modest yet meaningful as a quiet, gentle walk.

-- Forest Labyrinth Visitor Guide (PDF download) – Forest Labyrinth backgrounder plus suggestions for labyrinth walking.
+- Forest Labyrinth Visitor Guide (PDF download) – Labyrinth backgrounder plus suggestions to get the most from your walk.

 - Labyrinth Community Network – Ontario-based group of labyrinth enthusiasts; includes comprehensive labyrinth directory & facilitator list.